CALIFORNIA DUI RIGHTS

 - Right to Speak with an Attorney – You have the right to speak with an attorney and to have an attorney represent you at all stages of your Ventura DUI case.
 If you cannot afford to pay a private attorney, you have the right be represented by a public defender.

 - Right to Access Police Reports and Other Evidence – You have the right to obtain copies of the police reports from your DUI arrest and to review any other evidence the prosecutor intends to use against you should your case go to trial.

 - Right to Present Your Own Evidence and Witnesses – You have the right to perform investigations, interview witnesses, and subpoena witnesses to testify at trial.
 You also have the right to present other evidence (such as independent analysis of your blood sample) to help your defense.

 - Right to a Fair Trial – You have the right to a fair trial under the California DUI laws.
 This includes an impartial jury, appropriate court procedures (such as jury instructions), and presentation of admissible evidence.

 - Right to Expungement of Your DUI Conviction – If you plead guilty or get convicted at trial, you have the right to have your criminal record expunged after you complete your sentence.

 By working with an experienced Ventura DUI defense attorney, you can ensure that your rights are protected, and that any past violations do not result in an unjust conviction for your alleged DUI.

-If you think you may have suffered violation of a DUI right in Oxnard, Camarillo or elsewhere in Ventura County, contact The Law Offices of David Lehr today to schedule a free consultation about your case.
+If you think you may have suffered violation of a DUI right in Oxnard, Camarillo or elsewhere in Ventura County, contact Strongest Defense today to schedule a free consultation about your case.